 Taxi stands are located at the airport and near the major hotels on Bonaire.
 Taxis on Bonaire do not have meters; their fares are fixed.
 Taxi drivers are required to have a list of fares displayed inside the taxi.
 The rates can also be found on a sign at the airport.

 Taxis have the letters "TX" on their license plates.
-It's not customary on Bonaire to flag down a taxi on the street.
+It is not common on Bonaire to hail a taxi on the street.
 On Sundays and public holidays, taxi drivers charge higher fares.
 Additionally, during the evening (plus 20 percent) and night (plus 40 percent), the fares are higher.
 If you have a lot of luggage taxi drivers might apply an extra charge.

 If you hire a taxi for a few hours the driver can take you to the most beautiful spots on the island.
 This is a highly recommended way to get better acquainted with Bonaire.
 Farid Ayubi from Taxi 7 is an example of a driver who makes the taxi ride around the island a fun experience.
 He cracks jokes, plays music, and sings catchy songs throughout the tour.
 Besides regular taxis there are also bus taxis available on Bonaire.